 RELATED: The best patio heaters that will help keep your garden warm

-Water bottles can come covered with soft knits, fleece, faux fur or even velvet
+Hot water bottles can come covered with soft knits, fleece, faux fur or even velvet - and are a fab gift

 Do hot water bottles work for stress relief?